NobodyNo1/Wang-Tiles/readme.md

 # Tiles practice

-Project was created in order to practice in C, mostly in image processing
+Project was created for practicing in C, mainly in image processing

 ## Currently contains